The Gray Market

 If You Got Screwed top

-If you buy locally elsewhere, or find a deal online too good to be true, you are asking for trouble.
+If you buy elsewhere, if you buy at retail or find a deal online too good to be true, you are asking for trouble.
+I never buy at retail.

 If you think you got screwed, call the manufacturer ((800) NIKON-UX or (800) OK-CANON) with your serial numbers and the name of the dealer and confirm if you got USA or gray.